jlaso/tradukoj/README.md

 1) Installing
 -------------

-When it comes to installing the Symfony Standard Edition, you have the following options.
+When it comes to installing you have the following options.

 ### Use Composer (*recommended*)